 Most of the acoustical material used in powered SE is open cell polyurethane foam.
 The property of open cell polyurethane that results in the reduction of sound also results in the foam holding water and water vapor like a sponge.
 In severe corrosion prone areas, the foam also absorbs the contaminates in the water vapor such as salt.
 The water vapor is slow to dry and will be sufficient to cause and accelerate corrosion.
 Additionally, as the water vapor evaporates it will leave the contaminates lodged in the foam against the metal surfaces and over time the concentration of the contaminates will worsen the corrosive effects.
-To prevent corrosion that will occur from the open cell polyurethane, field units are authorized to remove existing foam and replace with Coustifoam PUI or AF (heat reflective) or equivalent.
+To prevent corrosion that will occur from the open cell polyurethane, field units are authorized to remove existing foam and replace with coustifoam polyurethane insulation or acoustic foam (heat reflective) or equivalent.

-3.9.1 Coustifoam PUI and AF.
-The Coustifoam PUI and AF is also an open cell polyurethane foam but the side that has the vapor/waterproof backing shall be installed against the metal panels.
+- 3.9.1 Coustifoam Polyurethane Insulation and Acoustic Foam.
+The coustifoam polyurethane insulation and acoustic foam is also an open cell polyurethane foam but the side that has the vapor/waterproof backing shall be installed against the metal panels.
 This action will help prevent fluid transfer to the metal surfaces of the equipment where the foam is mounted.
 All exposed edges, tears, and perforations of the foam will be sealed prior to installation.
 Sealing can be accomplished by brushing the edge with MIL-PRF-81733 or equivalent sealant.
-The sealant shall also be used to repair any tear or puncture in the polyvinylfluoride film that are made to accommodate fastener installation.

-3.9.2 Nonmetallic Fasteners.
+The sealant shall also be used to repair any tear or puncture in the polyvinylfluoride film that are made to accommodate fastener installation. - 3.9.2 Nonmetallic Fasteners.
 Nonmetallic fasteners shall be used to mount the foam in the SE.
 Corrosion inhibiting sealant, MIL-PRF-81733 or PR-1733 shall be applied around the fastener head and the fastener shank, which protrudes through the equipment structure/skin, thoroughly sealing the fastener hole to prevent water intrusion.
 Do not apply sealant to threaded portions of the fasteners.